Mining and minerals

 Compliance saves lives

-Compliance is another major challenge.
 The mining industry is subject to a wide range of legal compliance requirements.
-It is known for its high risk of accidents and incidents, which can lead to loss of life and environmental damage.
-The engineering manager must ensure that all required maintenance is being carried out in a structured and systematic way without missing any steps or actions.
-This is important for building up data for analysis and proving that everything has been done to maintain safety and comply with regulations.
+It is known for its high risk of accidents and incidents, which can lead to loss of life, production and environmental damage.

 Technical skills save time and costs